Karita Mattila

 (Tim Ashley, The Guardian)

-The lyric beauty of Karita Mattila’s voice and her innate sense of theatre have set her apart as one of the most sought-after operatic sopranos in the world today.
+Karita Mattila’s lyric vocal beauty and her innate sense of theatre continue to set her apart as one of the most revered operatic sopranos in the world today with a career spanning 40 years.

 See more

-In addition to two Grammy Awards for Best Opera Recording – Die Meistersinger von Nürnberg under Sir George Solti (1998) and Jenůfa under Bernard Haitink (2004) – Ms Mattila has many recordings to her credit, highlights of which include Strauss’s Vier letzte Lieder under Claudia Abbado (Deutsche Grammophon) – recently selected as the performance of choice by BBC Radio 3’s Building a Library; Schönberg’s Gurrelieder and Shostakovich’s Symphony No.14 with Sir Simon Rattle (EMI), and her 40th birthday concert in front of an audience of 12,000 in Helsinki (Ondine).
-An influential artistic force in the development of new music, she has given world premiere performances of Kaija Saariaho’s Quatre instants, Mirage, and the monodrama Emilie which received its first performance at Opéra national de Lyon in 2010.
+In addition to two Grammy Awards for Best Opera Recording – Die Meistersinger von Nürnberg under Sir George Solti (1998) and Jenůfa under Bernard Haitink (2004) – she has many recordings to her credit, highlights of which include Strauss’ Vier letzte Lieder under Claudio Abbado (Deutsche Grammophon); and her 40th birthday concert in front of an audience of 12,000 in Helsinki (Ondine).

-Ms Mattila has won numerous awards throughout a distinguished career including Musical America’s Musician of the Year and the Chevalier des Arts et des Lettres; and in the 2016 Royal Philharmonic Society Award for her “unforgettable incarnations of both Kostelnička and Emilia Marty”.
-A native of Finland, Ms Mattila trained at the Sibelius Academy in Helsinki with Liisa Linko-Malmio and subsequently with Vera Rózsa with whom she studied for almost 20 years.
-Her experience is now highly sought after and recent invitations to give masterclasses include the Peabody Institute of The Johns Hopkins University and Lauluakatemia, Helsinki and The Birgit Nilsson Museum.
+A native of Finland, Mattila trained at the Sibelius Academy in Helsinki with Liisa Linko-Malmio, and subsequently with Vera Rózsa with whom she studied for almost 20 years.
+Mattila’s own experience is now highly sought-after and recent invitations to give masterclasses include at the Peabody Institute of The Johns Hopkins University, Lauluakatemia, Helsinki and The Birgit Nilsson Museum, and in 2024 at Wigmore Hall, London in collaboration with the Sibelius Academy in Helsinki and Keval Shah, and at Savonlinna Music Academy.

 Gallery